keigoi/ocaml-mpst/instructions.md

 ## STEP 1: Getting to know the library
 The VM comes with VSCode installed and configured with an ocaml plugin.
 To get to know the library:
+1. Create a simple ring protocol
-* open VSCode.
+* open VSCode and ...
-* open [examples/mpst/toy_oauth.ml file](examples/mpst/toy_oauth.ml) - it contains the running example from the paper (Section 2)
+* create a file ring_protocol.ml in the examples/mpst folder
-* Uncomment the different sections in the file to test the various implementations
+* follow the short tutoriual [here](https://github.com/keigoi/ocaml-mpst#ocaml-mpst-in-5-minutes) to implement the protocol
 * To compiler/run the example use the following command:
 ```
-dune build examples/mpst/toy_oauth.exe
+dune build examples/mpst/ring_protocol.exe
 ```

+Hint: If you are struggling, the [examples/mpst/ring.ml file] contains the full implementation, you can use it for reference.

+2. Check if protocols are correct
+* open [examples/mpst/ring.ml file]
+* uncomment the various protocols at the bottom of the file and check the error messages

 Note: Discrepencies between the sytax of ocaml-mpst-lwt and the paper